Exponential Idle Guides

 Theory Strategies Explained

-Guide written by spqcey.
+Guide written by spqcey originally.
 Contributions from everyone who has innovated new strategies and the Amazing Community.

 Feel free to use the glossary as needed.